|

 It is interesting to note that the body has developed a mechanism to deal with this discomfort.
 Endorphins, opiate like substances produced internally, are secreted into the central nervous system during endurance exercise and alter the perception of pain during prolonged high intensity exercise.
 Thus we have a mechanism to warn of muscle overuse (pain) as well as an intrinsic process to help us deal with that pain if we opt to continue.

-Delayed soreness (or stiffness) begins 24 to 48 hours after exercise and peaks at 48 to 72 hours.
-It is most evident after "eccentric" muscle activity (actively resisting lengthening of the muscle such as occurs in raising or lowering a weight) which indicates it is due to high tension on muscle fibers and connective tissues and is less common in isometric or static tension activity.
-The soreness is accompanied by a decrease in muscle strength, a reduced range of motion, and leakage of muscle cell proteins (creatine kinase, myoglobin) into the blood where these enzyme and protein levels can be measured.
-These three findings indicate that actual muscle damage is the culprit (most likely minute tears) rather than a buildup of metabolic byproducts during exercise.
-Muscle biopsies confirm that it indeed associated with muscle fiber damage with an inflammatory response.
+Delayed soreness (or stiffness) does not occur immediately after a workout, but 8 to 24 hours after exercise, peaking at 48 to 72 hours.
+It is more common after "eccentric" muscle activity (actively resisting lengthening of the muscle such as occurs in raising or lowering a weight) as it is possible to develop a high tension on muscle fibers and connective tissues (read above) than in isometric or static tension activity.
+The soreness is accompanied by a decrease in muscle strength, a reduced range of motion, and leakage of muscle cell proteins (creatine kinase, myoglobin) into the blood where these enzyme and protein levels can be directly measured.
+As you might expect, those with a higher CPK (creatine phosphokinase) tend to have greater muscle soreness.
+These three findings indicate that actual muscle damage is the culprit (most likely minute tears) rather than a buildup of metabolic byproducts (lactic acid) of intense muscular activity.
+Muscle biopsies have confirmed that the pain is from direct muscle fiber trauma with an inflammatory response.

-DOMS is most common at the beginning of the training season when athletes are increasing their training after a period of reduced activity, or as a result of exercise greater than normal.
-It does not appear that soreness from previous exercise increases the chance of further muscle damage.
+DOMS is most common at the beginning of the training season when athletes are increasing their training after a period of reduced activity, or as a result of exercise at a greater than normal level.
+It does not appear that a history of soreness earlier in the season increases the odds of further muscle damage.
 In fact the adaptive process of healing, even from microscopic injury with minimal pain, appears to have a protective effect against the development of additional muscle damage and soreness from subsequent exercise.
 Theoretically small doses of damage over time will provide cumulative protection - thus the rationale for a gradually progressive exercise training program.

 In 1997, a small group of elite athletes with a combination of chronic fatigue and delayed onset muscle soreness were studied.
 Muscle biopsies were abnormal and the authors speculated that cumulative, low level, chronic injury might interfere with performance.
 Whether chronic injury is involved in the symptoms we call overtraining is still considered speculative.
 But it does lend support to the idea that adequate rest in a training program is as important as the actual physical training itself.